gwaidan/metro-modular/Dynamo-Mobo/readme.md

 -slightly beefed-up ground plane stitching;

--moving a signal via away from the crystal footprint to allow the option of untented vias.
+-moving a signal via away from the crystal footprint to allow the option of untented vias;

--removing branding/trademarks and renaming in accordance with Pichenettes' wishes
+-removing branding/trademarks and renaming in accordance with Pichenettes' wishes.